 Following the Cambridge Analytica debacle, Facebook CEO Mark Zuckerberg admitted to House and Senate lawmakers in April 2018 that Facebook hadn't done enough to protect the privacy of its 2.2 billion users' data.
 He also promised that the company is now committed to safeguarding people's data.
 But rather than relying on Internet companies to police themselves, the public is starting to demand that lawmakers introduce—and pass—laws that address Internet privacy.

-If passed, the legislation would require providers to:
+If passed, the legislation would have require providers to:

-On April 10, 2018, the bill was referred to the Committee on Commerce, Science, and Transportation.
-To keep tabs on this bill's progress (actually, lack thereof), go to Congress.gov, the official website for U.S. federal legislative information.
+On April 10, 2018, the bill was referred to the Committee on Commerce, Science, and Transportation, where it lingered and died in 2018.

 On April 12, 2018, Senators Amy Klobuchar (D-Minnesota) and John Kennedy (R-Louisiana) announced a plan to introduce a similar bill designed to protect the privacy of consumers' online data.
 And on January 17, 2019, they introduced the Social Media Privacy and Consumer Rights Act (SB 189), bipartisan legislation that would protect the privacy of consumers' online data.

-Also, two other bills that address online privacy are pending before the Subcommittee on Digital Commerce and Consumer Protection in the House Committee on Energy and Commerce:
+Also, two other bills that addressed online privacy were pending before the Subcommittee on Digital Commerce and Consumer Protection in the House Committee on Energy and Commerce:

-Unfortunately, none of the proposed laws discussed here have passed and are hung up in committee.
+Unfortunately, none of the proposed laws discussed here passed.
 If you're concerned about privacy laws and your online data, advocate that Congress pass laws to protect you.

 A few states, like Illinois and California for example, have laws addressing privacy, while in others privacy laws are being proposed.